Posted in | News | Quantum Computing

 Scalable On-Chip Multiplexing for Silicon Qubits

-In a paper published in the journal Communications Physics, researchers reported successful on-chip interfacing of tunable electron and hole quantum dots (QDs) using a 64-channel cryogenic complementary metal-oxide-semiconductor (cryo-CMOS) multiplexer (MUX) with minimal power dissipation.
-They analyzed charge noise, measured addition energies, and correlated low noise in QDs with sharp transistor turn-on characteristics.
+In a paper published in the journal Communications Physics, researchers have achieved a significant milestone in quantum computing technology by successfully interfacing tunable electron and hole quantum dots (QDs) with a 64-channel cryogenic complementary metal-oxide-semiconductor (cryo-CMOS) multiplexer (MUX) on a single chip.

 Scalable On-Chip Multiplexing for Silicon Qubits